DSE-capstone-sharknado/scraper/README.md

 ## Spiders
 spider directory contains all spider classes.
 Currently there is only a products spider for scraping amazon product pages.

+## Notebooks
+Scrapy clean.ipynb is used for post processing of html files and generating output files for consumption